 Conditions InDepth: Heart Attack

 occurs when blood flow to the heart is interrupted.
-The decreased blood flow leads to damage or death of affected heart muscle.
+The decreased blood flow leads to damage or death of the affected heart muscle.
 Other names for heart attack include coronary attack, myocardial infarction, coronary thrombosis, and coronary occlusion.

 |Copyright © Nucleus Medical Media, Inc.